-Figure 11.11: One-sigma precision reach of the twelve parameters in the Higgs basis.
-The first column shows the results from the LHC Higgs measurements with $300~{\rm fb}^{-1}$ (light shade) and $3000~{\rm fb}^{-1}$ (solid shade) combined with LEP diboson ($e^+e^- \to WW$) measurement.
-The second column shows the results from CEPC with $5~{\rm ab}^{-1}$ data collected at 240 GeV with unpolarized beam.
+Figure 9.11: One-sigma precision reach of the twelve parameters in the Higgs basis.
+The first column shows the results from the LHC Higgs measurements with 300 fb^{-1} (light shade) and 3000 fb^{-1} (solid shade) combined with LEP diboson ($e^+e^- \rightarrow WW$) measurement.
+The second column shows the results from CEPC with 5 ab^{-1} data collected at 240 GeV with unpolarized beam.
 The results from CEPC alone are shown in light shades, and the ones from a combination of CEPC and HL-LHC are shown in solid shades. δy_c is fixed to zero for the LHC fits.

-The results of the 12-parameter fit at CEPC are shown in Fig. 11.11 for the Higgs basis and Fig. 11.12 for the basis in Table 11.6.
-The results from LHC Higgs measurements (both $300\,\mathrm{fb}^{-1}$ and $3000\,\mathrm{fb}^{-1}$) combined with LEP diboson measurements are shown in comparison.
-The results of the combination of CEPC with HL-LHC ($3000\,\mathrm{fb}^{-1}$) are also shown in addition to the ones of CEPC alone.
-In Fig. 11.11, the results are shown in terms of the one-sigma precision of each parameter.
-The LHC results are shown with gray columns with $300\,\mathrm{fb}^{-1}$ ($3000\,\mathrm{fb}^{-1}$) in light (solid) shades, while the CEPC ones are shown with the red columns, with the CEPC-alone (combination with HL-LHC) results shown in light (solid) shades.
-In Fig. 11.12, the results are presented in terms of the reaches of $\Lambda/\sqrt{|c_i|}$ at 95% confidence level (CL), where Λ is the scale of new physics and c_i is the corresponding Wilson coefficient for each operator, defined in Eq.
-11.11.
-Four columns are shown separately for LHC $300\,\mathrm{fb}^{-1}$, LHC $3000\,\mathrm{fb}^{-1}$, CEPC alone and CEPC combined with HL-LHC.
+The results of the 12-parameter fit at CEPC are shown in Fig. 9.11 for the Higgs basis and Fig. 9.12 for the basis in Table 9.6.
+The results from LHC Higgs measurements (both 300 fb-1 and 3000 fb-1) combined with LEP diboson measurements are shown in comparison.
+The results of the combination of CEPC with HL-LHC (3000 fb-1) are also shown in addition to the ones of CEPC alone.
+In Fig. 9.11, the results are shown with gray columns with 300 fb-1 (3000 fb-1) in light (solid) shades, while the CEPC ones are shown with the red columns, with the CEPC-alone (combination with HL-LHC) results shown in light (solid) shades.
+In Fig. 9.12, the results are presented in terms of the reaches of $\Lambda/\sqrt{|c_i|}$ at 95% confidence level (CL), where Λ is the scale of new physics and c_i is the corresponding Wilson coefficient for each operator, defined in Eq.
+9.11.
+Four columns are shown separately for LHC 300 fb-1, LHC 3000 fb-1, CEPC alone and CEPC combined with HL-LHC.
 The results of the global fits are shown with solid shades.
 The results from individual fits are shown with light shades, which are obtained by switching on one operator at a time with the rest fixed to zero.

-It is transparent from Fig. 11.11 that CEPC provides very good reaches on the precisions of Higgs couplings, which are of one order of magnitude better than the ones at the LHC.
-For the parameters $\bar{c}{\gamma\gamma}$, $\bar{c}{Z\gamma}$ and δy{μ} , the clean signal and small branching ratios of the corresponding channels ($H \to \gamma\gamma/Z\gamma/\mu\mu$) makes the HL-LHC precisions comparable with the CEPC ones.
+It is transparent from Fig. 9.11 that CEPC provides very good reaches on the precisions of Higgs couplings, which are of one order of magnitude better than the ones at the LHC.
+For the parameters $\bar{c}{\gamma\gamma}$, $\bar{c}{Z\gamma}$ and δy{μ} , the clean signal and small branching ratios of the corresponding channels $(H \rightarrow \gamma\gamma/Z\gamma/\mu\mu)$ makes the HL-LHC precisions comparable with the CEPC ones.
 The combination with additional LHC measurements thus provides non-negligible improvements, especially for those parameters.
 It should be noted that, while δy_t modifies the Hgg vertex via the top loop contribution, CEPC alone could not discriminate it from the Hgg contact interaction (\bar{c}{gg} in Eq. ??) obtained from integrating out a heavy new particle in the loop.
-The parameter $\bar{c}{gg}^{\rm eff}$ absorbs both contributions and reflects the overall precision of the Hgg coupling.
+The parameter $\bar{c}{gg}^{\text{eff}}$ absorbs both contributions and reflects the overall precision of the Hgg coupling.
 The combination with the LHC $t\bar{t}H$ measurements could resolve this flat direction.
 The CEPC measurements, in turn, could improve the constraint on δy_t set by the LHC by providing much better con-